Azure/ALZ-Bicep/docs/wiki/Accelerator.md

     > - Adding the environment variables file (.env) as an additional trigger in the module pipelines
     > - Introducing inputs/parameters in the module pipelines so you can manually trigger What-If deployments in a controlled manner.

+### Guidance for a minimalistic deployment

+Some organizations may want to start with a Landing Zone with the least cost possible, sacrificing recommended security settings, as a way to learn how to start governing their infrastructure using an Enterprise Scale approach.
+In that case, you may want to disable some networking settings like the DDoS network protection plan (which is the item with the *highest cost* when using the defaults), Firewall and VPN or Expressroute gateways, and deploy just the skeleton of your network in a first iteration, which can be easily modified later.

+Here you can find the detailed changes for a minimal hub-and-spoke deployment.
+For vWAN, use the file config/custom-parameters/vwanConnectivity.parameters.all.json instead, and look for the equivalent parameters.

+* Remove the DDos Plan: edit config/custom-parameters/hubNetworking.parameters.all.json and set **parDdosEnabled** to **false**.
+    ```yaml
+    "parDdosEnabled": {
+      "value": false
+    },
+    ```
+    Then **you must disable the automatic Policy assignment** by adding the following in config/custom-parameters/alzDefaultPolicyAssignments.parameters.all.json (this may no longer be necessary in a future release, see bug #596):
+    ```yaml
+    "parExcludedPolicyAssignments": {
+      "value": [
+        "Enable-DDoS-VNET"
+      ]
+    },
+    ```
+* Remove Bastion or Firewall:  edit config/custom-parameters/hubNetworking.parameters.all.json and set **parAzBastionEnabled** and/or **parAzFirewallEnabled** to **false**.
+You can also keep it enabled and switch to the **Bastion Basic/Developer SKU and Firewall Basic Tier** for a cost-efficient yet functional starting point.
+    ```yaml
+    "parAzBastionEnabled": {
+      "value": false
+    },
+    "parAzFirewallEnabled": {
+      "value": false
+    },
+    ```
+* Remove VPN or ExpressRoute gateways: edit config/custom-parameters/hubNetworking.parameters.all.json and set parVpnGatewayConfig and/or parExpressRouteGatewayConfig to an empty object.
+For vWAN, look for the **parVpnGatewayEnabled** and **parExpressRouteGatewayEnabled** parameters instead.
+    ```yaml
+    "parVpnGatewayConfig": {
+      "value": {}
+    },
+    "parExpressRouteGatewayConfig": {
+      "value": {}
+    },
+    ```

 ### Incorporating Modified ALZ Modules

 We recommend that you do not modify the ALZ Bicep modules directly within the upstream-releases directory.
 Instead, we recommend that you copy the module file (e.g., logging.bicep, hubNetworking.bicep, etc.) that you would like to modify to the config\custom-modules directory.
 This will allow you to easily upgrade the ALZ Bicep version without having to worry about losing your customizations.